-For this reason, water becomes vital throughout the most critical months of the year regarding productivity (from April to May and October to November).
-The good thing is that in this area of Spain there are lands with access to irrigation (watered crops) through rivers or underground streams, so these can be used to solve the problem of lack of rain.
+Water becomes vital in the most critical months of the year regarding productivity (from April to May and October to November).
+Some of the agriculture lands have access to irrigation (watered crops) through rivers or underground streams, so these can be used to solve the problem of lack of rain.

-It is worth mentioning that we provide our trees with the necessary water and nutrients for the whole year using wells, water pumps and trickle irrigation.
+It is worth mentioning that we provide our trees with the necessary water and nutrients for the whole year using wells, water pumps and trickle irrigation when possible.

 Furthermore, we till the land causing the raising of the dust.
 Dust covers the trees and keeps them from losing water.
 That is another way of hydrating the trees with no water.
 Besides, when tilling the land, you repair soil cracks caused by the drought which avoids water evaporation.
 This technique can only be applied temporarily.
 In times of severe drought, the trees can suffer and compromise the production.

 At Reinos de Taifas we have both irrigation and dry crops, which makes our olive oil naturally different according to how the weather has been throughout that year of production.
 That means there are not two olive oil batches that are the same.
-Each extra virgin olive oil Reinos de Taifas unique.
+Each extra virgin olive oil Reinos de Taifas is by definition unique.

 In the old years, it was common to till the soil several times a year to pull up the weed, and we ironed the earth.
-Nowadays we use a weed trimmer to root up the grass, and if the grass has grown too much, we apply small amounts of herbicide.
-The new trend is to let the grass grow so that it provides the soil with nutrients avoiding its erosion.
+Nowadays we use a weed trimmer to root up the grass.
+If the grass has grown too much, we may apply small amounts of herbicide.
+The new trend is to let the grass grow because it provides the soil with nutrients and avoids its erosion.

 - Insecticides: dimethoate